capsule-corp-ternoa/ternoa-doc/docs/for-developers/Getting Started/Configuration.md

 ---
-sidebar_position: 3
+sidebar_position: 2
+description: Start to initialize your dAppwith the Ternoa SDK.
 ---

-# SDK Workflows 🏁
+# Configuration

 This section will go through the main workflow process to execute a transaction.
 In just a few steps, you will be able to init the Ternoa SDK API and start using it.

-___

-## INIT THE API
+## Initialize the API

 It's optional, but it's good practice to initialize the API as soon as possible.
 If this call is omitted, the first SDK call will return an exception.
-The default chain endpoint is: `DEFAULT_CHAIN_ENDPOINT = "wss://alphanet.ternoa.com"`.
-It can be modified by passing a new endpoint as the first argument to the _initializeApi()_ function.

 ``` js showLineNumbers
 // Import